Skip to Main Content

 Idealized polarizer demonstrating the transmission / polarization axis (blue), absorption axis (red) and partial transmission axis, oriented at 45 degrees to the polarizer (black).

 However, it is important to note that the film’s long-chain polymers are oriented perpendicular, rather than parallel to the transmission and absorption axes – unlike the picket-fence analogy commonly depicted in the literature, which can be misleading if interpreted literally.
-This analogy is not incorrect so long as we conflate the “pickets” in a fence with a light polarization or transmission axis and not a physical grate of chains, oriented parallel to the wave amplitudes.
+This analogy is not incorrect as long as we only analogize the “pickets” in a fence with a light polarization or transmission axis and not a physical grate of chains, oriented parallel to the wave amplitudes.
 What is most important to understand is that the long-chain molecules absorb the electric field oscillation component whose amplitude is parallel to the polymer chains but passes the perpendicular component more readily.

 The mathematical relationship is described by the following equation:

-I = I0 cos2 Θ, where:
+I = I0cos2 Θ, where:

 I0 = Original pre-analyzer light intensity